AkazMarinho/AkazMarinho/README.md

 Computer Engineering at the Federal University of Pará, with solid experience in Data Engineering

 This is my Technical Skills:

-  With a current focus on Data Enginerring, with key skills include:
   - Python
   - PySpark
   - Medallion architecture